FAQ for Physicians

 - What do I do if the patient has had a previous chest CT?

-- How will results be standardized?
+- How will a low-dose CT scan (LDCT) be reported?

 - How do I deal with incidental findings?

 Mass General screens patients who meet the following criteria:

 - Individuals between the ages of 55 and 77 who are current or former smokers

 - History of at least 30 pack years of smoking

 - Former smokers who have quit within the past 15 years

 - Patients who do not have symptoms of lung cancer

 - Patients who are fit enough to undergo curative surgery or radiation if lung cancer is discovered at screening